-Section 35 of this bill provides that in a child custody proceeding involving an Indian child, the court is required to appoint counsel to represent the Indian child and, in certain circumstances, also appoint counsel to represent the Indian child's parent or Indian custodian.
+Section 35 of this bill provides that in a child custody proceeding involving <a href="fa-child who is or may be in need of protection, if the child is] an Indian child, the court is required to appoint counsel to represent the Indian child and, in certain circumstances, also appoints counsel to represent the Indian child's parent or Indian custodian.
 Section 35 also authorizes an attorney who is appointed to represent an Indian child to inspect certain records of the Indian child without the consent of the Indian child or his or her parent or Indian custodian.